tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "CanBeWounded works!"
 ```

- * Called from BasePlayer.EligibleForWounding
- * Called when a player dies
+ * Called when any damage is attempted on player
- * Returning true or false will cancel default behavior
+ * Returning true overrides default behavior

 ## CanClientLogin